jjkjjk23/Equivariance-Regularizer/README.md

 For classification, when the loss function is cross entropy, an appropriate distance function is the distance between the log likelihoods, however one should be careful about the way the transformation f_out introduces components with zeros.

-So if the model has no softmax layer and is outputting logits, then it would be appropriate to use "cross_entropy_logits" as the dist argument, and the dist function is essentially
+So if the model has no softmax layer and is outputting logits, then it would be appropriate to use "cross_entropy_logits" as the dist argument, and the dist function is essentially (ignoring that the tensors are batched)

 ~~~python
 def cross_entropy_logits(tensor1, tensor2):